Vazhakku Enn 18/9: Release

-The satellite rights of the film were secured by STAR Vijay.
-The film was given a "U/A" certificate by the Indian Censor Board.
-Vazhakku En 18/9, was initially slated to release on 27 April 2012, however the success of Udhayanidhi Stalin's Oru Kal Oru Kannadi, made its release postponed to 4 May 2012.
+Vazhakku En 18/9 was initially slated to release on 27 April 2012; however the success of Oru Kal Oru Kannadi led to its release being postponed to 4 May 2012.

 Reception

 Vazhakku Enn 18/9 received high critical acclaim upon release.
 The Times of India gave it 4.5 out of 5, the highest rating ever for a Tamil film since its inception in April 2008, with its reviewer M. Suganth calling the film a "bravura piece of filmmaking that will leave you stunned - and even invigorated - by the time it ends".
 Rediff's Pavithra Srinivasan gave the film 3.5 out of 5, citing that Vazhakku En 18/9 was "hard-hitting" and a "must-watch".
 Sify's critic labelled the film as "excellent" and commented that it was "refreshing, captivating and engrossing".
 Malathi Rangarajan from The Hindu wrote: "The acumen of the ace story teller comes to the fore yet again in Vazhakku Enn: 18/9.
 A neat presentation with an all new-cast could have been a tough proposition.
 But Sakthivel achieves it with élan", concluding that the film was "another product Sakthivel can be proud of".

 Romal M. Singh from Daily News and Analysis wrote: "Simply put, Vazhakku Enn 18/9 is the much-sought after cinematic ‘voice’, representing the world we live in — as is — no glamourising, no touch-ups and definitely no un-needed glorifying".
 Vishnupriya Bhandaram of The Hindu in her review of the Telugu version Premalo Padithe said: "What is perhaps beautiful about the story is that it is an amalgamation of two levels in society — the high, mighty and rich and the poor".
 She further continued: "With a heavy heart and a mind ridden with hard truths, take away what you can: a semblance of love in a promise to wait a lifetime for a half-burnt face".